pivotal-cf/docs-pks/network-profiles-ncp-ingress.hbs.md

 ---
 title: Configure the HTTP/S Layer 7 Ingress Controller
-owner: TKGI

 lbtype: layer7controller
 ---

 This topic describes how to define network profiles for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) provisioned Kubernetes clusters on vSphere with NSX.

 ## <a id='ncp-ingress-about'></a><a id='overview'></a> Overview